-Eight months later, Cameron Anderson, M.F.A., agreed to serve as CIVA’s second Executive Director.
-In February 2009 Cam, an artist and a writer, finished a 30-year term of service with InterVarsity Christian Fellowship/USA and assumed the leadership of CIVA.
+Eight months later, Cameron Anderson agreed to serve as CIVA’s third Executive Director.
+In February of 2009, Cam—an artist and a writer—finished a 30-year term of service with InterVarsity Christian Fellowship/USA and assumed the leadership of CIVA.
 During his first six years as Executive Director, the CIVA Office remained at Gordon College and Cam convened meetings in various locations commuting from Madison to Boston and points beyond.
 By the spring of 2015, it became clear that CIVA would be better served by gathering a local team of supporting staff and locating a suitable space in which to host collaborative and strategic meetings.
 Thus, in June, 2015, the CIVA Office moved to Suite 212, 849 East Washington Avenue, in the heart of Madison, Wisconsin.

 In January 2019, Lawan Glasscock, long-time CIVA member, became CIVA’s fourth Executive Director.
 Her history in Classical Archaeology and experience as a consultant for philanthropists and non-profits make Lawan an ideal fit for the role.
 Together with the Madison Team CIVA is poised for a new era of growth and opportunity engaging in Serious Art and Serious Faith.